dylanbarrett-analytics/nba-2024-25-utilizing-roles/README.md

 ---

 <sub> On an unrelated note, I am so excited about the future of the Brooklyn Nets with head coach Jordi Fernández.
-This team is so fun to watch. ⚫️⚪️
+The development of this team is so fun to watch. ⚫️⚪️🏗️